d3vzer0/ctfd-oauth2/README.md

    - **Client ID**: OAuth2 Client ID from your provider
    - **Client Secret**: OAuth2 Client Secret from your provider
    - **Authority URL**: Provider's Authority URL

+## Authentication
+Navigate to http(s)://your.ctfdhost.io/oauth2 and select any of the configured Oauth2 providers